JudithLamb/Cluster-tracking/README.md

 We started by constructing a patient network for each age considered.
 We then applied the MCL clustering algorithm on each network.

 ### Constructing patient networks
 A patient network is a graph $G = (V,E)$ with $V$ patient nodes and $E$ edges representing interactions between patient nodes.
 We built a network for each patient age.
 Each network is constructed using a similarity matrix.
-In this similarity matrix, we computed the similarity between patients using the Cosine similarity.
+In this similarity matrix, we computed the similarity between patients of the same age using the Cosine similarity.

 ```python
 import pandas as pd